Rushland Boss, serving humanity simply by showing up.

 It doesn't matter.

-And now, you know, I can remember asking some uh friends of mine who have been in the in the uh business of sports, primarily on the management side in broadcasting.
+And now, you know, I can remember asking some friends of mine who have been in the business of sports, primarily on the management side in broadcasting.

-I've I remember asking him, why don't athletes speak up on some of these political things?
+I remember asking them, why don't athletes speak up on some of these political things?

 I mean, you realize how much credibility they have.

-You know that if if an athlete spoke up to a lot of people that would settle the issue.
+You know that if an athlete spoke up to a lot of people, it would settle the issue.

 And these guys said to me, it'll never happen.